idea-iitd/GCOMB/Readme.md

 Default python version is 2.7.12
-For every other place where python 3.5 is used, python3 is mentioned.
+For every other place where python 3.5.2 is used, python3 is mentioned.

 Run below command to install python packages

+for python2
-pip install -r requirements_2.7.txt
+pip install -r requirements_python2.7.txt

+for python3
+pip3 install -r requirements_python3.txt

 ### More detailed information in the Readme will be updated soon.